Minder on the Orient Express: Plot

-When Nikki South (Amanda Pays) inherits the contents of a bank strongbox left by her father shortly before his death in 1975, former gangland boss Jack South, she realises that the contents form a clue to the number of a Swiss bank account used to stash her father's ill-gotten gains - an idea possibly derived from the money supposedly left in a secret account by Diana Dors.
+When Nikki South (Amanda Pays) inherits the contents of a bank strongbox left by her father, former gangland boss Jack South, shortly before his death in 1975,she realizes that the contents form a clue to the number of a Swiss bank account used to stash her father's ill-gotten gains.

 Nikki is waylaid on her way to her birthday party.
-The masked attackers try to wrest the clues, kept in an envelope, from her, but she is rescued by Terry (Dennis Waterman), who is working as a temporary doorman at the club where the party is to be held.
+The masked attackers try to wrestle the clues, kept in an envelope, from her, but she is rescued by Terry McCann (Dennis Waterman), who is working as a temporary doorman at the club where the party is to be held.
 She later thanks him by presenting him with two return tickets for the Orient Express to Venice.
-Terry, not realising Nikki has an ulterior motive for inviting him, plans to take Annie, his current girlfriend who also works at the club, with him.
+Terry, not realizing Nikki has an ulterior motive for inviting him, plans to take Annie, his current girlfriend who also works at the club, with him.

 Nikki plans to travel to Switzerland with her boyfriend Mark (James Coombes) on the same train to claim the contents.
 But others have their eyes on the potential windfall, especially several former associates of her father.
 They include a bent bank manager (Maurice Denham), a hitman (Adam Faith) and the widow of a former associate (Honor Blackman).

-Arthur (George Cole) is on the run.
+Arthur Daley (George Cole) is on the run.
 He's been a reluctant witness to a protection racket attack and Detective Sergeant Rycott (Peter Childs) is trying to serve a subpoena on him to testify in court against violent gangster, Brian "Brain Damage" Gammidge.
 Arthur persuades Terry's girlfriend that Terry's (non-existent) wife and children have arrived unexpectedly, and when she angrily dumps him, Arthur turns up at the railway station and brazenly persuades a furious Terry to take him along, thus evading the subpoena.

 As they travel towards Folkestone, Nikki enlists Terry's help again, as the former associates try to get the envelope off her.
 They also discover that Arthur's other nemesis, Detective Sergeant Chisholm (Patrick Malahide), is also travelling on the train, having been seconded to Interpol alongside Interpol agent Sergeant Francois LeBlanc (Ralph Bates) to observe the various 'faces'.

 As the train travels through night-time France, matters eventually come to a head and a free-for-all scrap ensues.
 Even Chisholm joins in the fight, upholding the honour of the police in the face of an easy-going and slightly drunk French detective.
 As the train comes to a halt following the pulling of the emergency cord, Arthur, Terry and Nikki get off the train, to be joined by Chisholm.

 Nikki and Terry complete the cracking of the code to the bank account number (players' shirt numbers from the 1971 Arsenal F.C.
 FA Cup match), but following a fight with two of the villains on a local French train, the partial Swiss Bank account number is lost.
 So there's no pot of gold for anyone and the protagonists return to Fulham Broadway.